fndvit/covid-vaccination-tracker/README.md

 # Tracking COVID-19 vaccination in Spain
 The project has two folders, `app` and `data`.

-To do:
+To do (prioritized):

 - [x] Transform data (to visualize it)
 - [x] Visualize it —obviously
 - [x] Export data in multiple reusable formats
+- [x] Calculate expected dates based on the current progress of the rollout (implemented in the app)
+- [x] Correct Github Action to generate data daily (not working properly now)
 - [ ] Download `.ods` files to repo in case they take them offline
-- [ ] Combine it with population data by age groups
-- [x] Correct Github Action to generate data daily (not working properly now)
-- [x] Calculate expected dates based on the current progress of the rollout (implemented in the app)
 - [ ] Add expected dates to data output instead of calculating in the browser
+- [ ] Sanitize dates and region names.
+Canarias and Baleares have wrong dates on a couple of places, and some regions have extra spaces.
 - [ ] Separate latest data and historical data into two files —or maybe two objects in the same `JSON`
 - [ ] Translate docs to Catalan and Spanish
+- [ ] Combine it with population data by age groups

-*(We'll add a more detailed 'to do' later ...)*
+*(We'll continue to add a detailed 'to do')*

 ## Data
 To generate the data simply install and run the node app.